scottt/debugbreak/README.md

    0x0000000000400390 <+0>:     0f 0b	ud2
 ```
 On i386 / x86-64, **__builtin_trap()** generates an **ud2** instruction which triggers **SIGILL** instead of **SIGTRAP**.
-This makes it necessary to change GDB's default behavior on SIGILL to not terminate the inferior:
+This makes it necessary to change GDB's default behavior on **SIGILL** to not terminate the inferior:
 ```
 	(gdb) handle SIGILL stop nopass
 ```
-Even after this, stepping doesn't work on some GCC, GDB combinations.
+Even after this, continuing execution in GDB doesn't work well on some GCC, GDB combinations.

 **debug_break()** generates an **int3** instruction on i386 / x86-64.